Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Crowd Moderation
 ----------------

-Since the :term:`Particl Marketplace` relies on a distributed network that doesn't grant any special power to anyone and the software isn't owned by anyone, the moderation of its content needs to be done differently.
-Particl relies on the “wisdom of the crowd” theory by giving every user the equal opportunity to flag and take off undesirable content.
-In other words, every user is a moderator.
+Because the :term:`Particl Marketplace` relies on a distributed network that doesn't give any special power to any user, the moderation of its content needs to be done differently.

+Particl stays true to the value of decentralization by instead relying on the “wisdom of the crowd” theory.
+It gives every user the equal opportunity to flag and take off undesirable content.

+See something you think shouldn't be on the marketplace?
+Flag it!
+When enough people do the same, it will be taken off the marketplace.

+In other words, every user is a moderator!

 .. seealso::